OracleCPS/oicsaasintegration/ics500a.md

 <img class="float-right" src="images/j2c-logo.png">

 #  **Lab 500 - Part A: Oracle Integration Cloud (OIC) Development Workshop**
+> ***Last Updated: February 2019***

 Fusion HCM with ATOM Feeds Pre-Development Lab

 ## **Introduction**

-- Intro
+> This lab is part of a series of **OIC Development** workshops created to provide users with hands-on experience building functional integrations in the cloud using Oracle Integration Cloud.
+In this lab, we will configure the connections and other parts of OIC that will be utilized in [Lab 500B](/ics500b.md).
+This lab assumes that you are already somewhat familiar with the OIC interface and logged into the instance.

 ## **Objectives**

-- To configure the Oralce Integration Cloud (OIC) environment in order to complete Lab 500B
+> - To configure the Oracle Integration Cloud (OIC) environment in order to complete Lab 500B
-- The participant will create the connections needed in the integration
+> - Create the connections needed in the integration created in Lab 500B
-- The participant will create a lookup function
+> - Create a lookup function
-- The participant will create an OIC library connection
+> - Create an OIC library connection

 ## **Software Pre-Requisites**
 This lab will provide you with the resources you will need to complete subsequent labs in this workshop